Zoobop/College/README.md

-# School-Projects
+# Sample-Projects
-The project files that I have worked on in school.
+Sample project files that I have worked on in and out of school.